lsp-plugins/lsp-dsp-lib/README.md

     float v[0x1000];
     dsp::fill_zero(v, sizeof(v)/sizeof(float));

-    // At the end, we need to restore the context dsp::finish(&ctx);
+    // At the end, we need to restore the context and reset CPU settings to defaults dsp::finish(&ctx);

     return 0;